Ferromagnetic materials are materials that have magnetic properties similar

 Fz = μzΔBz/Δz.

-Remember: When two magnets are brought together, unlike poles attract like
+Remember: When two magnets are brought together, unlike poles attract and like poles repel.

 A demo: A permanent magnet is placid in front of a current loop. as